AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 1. Click **Save Config**, but do not leave the page.
 The next section creates an event provider, which is necessary to complete the configuration.

-## Create an event provider and finish Commerce configuration
+## Create an event provider and complete the Commerce configuration

 You cannot create an event provider until you have configured and saved a private key, workspace file, and instance ID values.